FoodMob/FoodMob-iOS/README.md

     ```

     This installs the library dependencies needed for this application.
-3. Open the `FoodMob.xcproject` file using Xcode.
+3. Open the `FoodMob.xcodeproj` file using Xcode.
 4. In the top bar, the scheme should be set to FoodMob, and the destination should be a simulator or device (i.e, not "Generic iOS Device").
-5. Click the ▶️ Run button in Xcode.
+5. Click the ▶️ Run button in Xcode to install to your connected iPhone or Simulator.

 ## Adding new libraries
 Please follow these procedures for adding new libraries.